ppazos/cabolabs-ehrserver/README.md

 ### Out of scope

 * EHR/EMR/PHR apps should be written separately as clients of the EHRServer, but use the provided data services to access and send data from/to the EHRServer.
-* Data analysis, data aggregation, business inteligence and other data processing related applications should be written separately from the EHRServer, all those systemas can get data from the EHRServer using the provided data services.
+* Data analysis, data aggregation, business intelligence and other data processing related applications should be written separately from the EHRServer, all those systems can get data from the EHRServer using the provided data services.

 ### Milestones and deliverables